socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 * Do not confuse logical and physical model elements.
 * Do not create a single component for each and every class (in OO program).
-* DO not assume all component have to be implemented; buying and renting are options.
+* Do not assume all component have to be implemented; buying and renting are options.

 ### Origins and Signs of Use